jamestmartin/walk-through-plt/outline.md

 # Outline
 ## After this book, how would I follow up?
+This is strictly in the realm of pure fantasy.

 1. Programming languages
    * theory naturally progresses into mathematics (and physics?)
    * ??? naturally progresses into linguistics?